 Revisit your estate & legacy strategy

-You may already have an estate strategy and will in place, but it's a good idea to check that your strategy still aligns with the legacy you want to leave.
+You may already have an estate strategy and all necessary legal documents in place, but it's a good idea to check that your strategy still aligns with the legacy you want to leave.
 Take the time to revisit your estate and legacy strategy so you can be sure that your valuables – as well as your values – pass on to the people and causes that matter most.